bulutyazgan/beaconn/README.md

   - Check backend logs; some agent pipelines use external LLMs and will fail if keys are missing.
 - Frontend CORS:
   - Ensure backend allows the frontend origin or run both on localhost with default ports.

-Where to look next (developer docs)
-- IMPLEMENTATION_SUMMARY.md — detailed backend & agent notes
-- FRONTEND_BACKEND_INTEGRATION_PLAN.md — endpoint contracts and expected payloads
-- LANGSMITH_QUICKSTART.md & LANGSMITH_CODE_EXAMPLES.md — telemetry integration notes
-- QUICKSTART.md — condensed runnable quickstart that mirrors these steps

-Contributing
-- Open an issue to propose changes or request a task.
-- Follow the documented integration plans and implementation summary when adding features or modifying agent behavior.
-- Preserve or extend LangSmith traces for any agent changes.

-License & attribution
-- Built for the Great Agent Hack at UCL.
-See repo headers and individual files for license notes or contributor attributions.

-Contact / Authors
-- See commit history and contributors on GitHub for author details and contact.

-If you'd like, I can:
-- Open a PR that replaces the repository README.md with this updated README and include .env.example checks in CI.
-- Produce a very short README focused only on quickstart scripts.
-- Extract and merge key snippets from IMPLEMENTATION_SUMMARY.md and QUICKSTART.md into a single comprehensive quickstart.